 Bubbles and lighting changes give the impression the Sub has dived down and things are now dark and more ominous.
 The Captain informs you he is turning the Hydrophones on so we can actually hear the fish talk!
 Queue Nemo, Marlin, Dory, Crush, Mr. Ray, Squirt, and Bruce the Shark amongst others.
 The Story loosely follows the theme of the original with all our favorite scenes included, such as the Exploding Mines, Anglerfish Attack, JellyFish Bouncing, and the East Australian Current.

 Eventually, we find ourselves at the Erupting Volcano where Nemo’s Tank Mates from the film are performing the inauguration Dance.
 Shortly after this, the Sub is first Devouverd by a whale then ejected from the blowhole returning the sub to the surface.

 Overall the ride is not the greatest feat of Imagineering.
 The entire concept is really cool but the implementation just leaves us a little flat.
 The screens that show the characters are fairly poor quality and nothing feels overly convincing.
 It’s a long ride which helps make it worth the queue.
 However overall it feels like a missed opportunity.
 The original concept was to include real Sealife but this was canned due to the expense and we can’t help feeling this would have brought the ride to life.

 It is still a great ride and kids particularly enjoy it but we didn’t find it up to scratch with its DisneyWorld Cousin “The Seas with Nemo & Friends ” which does indeed incorporate real fish and has more convincing screens, characters, and displays.
-With this level of detail but the actual sub concept would be the winning idea in our opinion.
+This level of detail but the actual sub-concept would be the winning formula in our opinion.

 Still, we wouldn’t want to see a return to the dark days where the pond was nothing but an empty hole in Tomorrowland…speaking of which…

 Have Your Say